IasonManolas/MeshBeamFEA/README.md

 ### Installing
 Build using cmake.
 ### Running
-1.Write a json configuration file.
+1. Write a json configuration file.
 An example named example_config.json is provided.
 Its structure should be as follows: <br/>
 -*Compulsory* **plyFilename**: Defines the filepath to the ply file on which the simulation will be executed.<br/>
 -*Optional* **nodalDisplacemntsCSV**: Defines the filepath of a csv file in which the nodal displacements after the simulation are saved.
 If omitted the results are not saved.<br/>
 -*Optional* **nodalForcesCSV**: Defines the filepath of a csv file in which the nodal forces after the simulation are saved.
 If omitted the results are not saved.<br/>